-As of early 2019, there are now a total of seven brands with black stainless steel appliances on the market - Frigidaire, GE, KitchenAid, LG, Samsung, Whirlpool, and Bosch.
+As of early 2021, there are a total of seven mainstream brands with black stainless steel appliances on the market - Frigidaire, GE, KitchenAid, LG, Samsung, Whirlpool, and Bosch.
 Click the links below to view the full line of black stainless steel products currently offered by each manufacturer, with specs and prices:

 The finish is naturally fingerprint resistant, partly because the darker color naturally hides fingerprints better, but manufacturers have taken different steps in how they market this feature or improved it.
-The easiest way to find out what brands have a more fingerprint resistant finish is to check them out in person and test them yourself!
+The easiest way to find out what brands have a more fingerprint resistant finish is to check them out in person and put your hands on them!

 Check out our video for a quick visual comparison of black stainless finishes and styling from different brands!

-Based on our observations and discussion with our customers, here are some of the top pros and cons to consider when looking at black stainless steel appliances.
+Based on our observations and discussions with our customers, here are some of the top pros and cons to consider when looking at black stainless steel appliances.

 Black stainless steel is new and hot, giving you a cutting edge look and allowing your kitchen to stand out from most other kitchens that you see.